How to improve our work performance with a good work-life balance?

 Q: Can alcohol help with our sleep?

 A: Alcohol can help increase creativity, but suppresses our REM sleep.
 Dr. Friedman suggests that if we take 1 drink, then we’d better drink it at least 3 hours before bed.
 If we take 2 drinks, then finish them 4 hours before bed.
 If we take 3 drinks, then finish them 5 hours before bed, and so on.
+Of course, we don’t want to drink that much at night any way.
+This timeline suggestion does not make it ok to drink much at night at all.

 If you want to learn more about sleep, or treat your insomnia, welcome to find more information about my insomnia online group.